TonyDuran/dotfiles/README.md

 │   ├── tmux/           # Tmux configuration (e.g., .tmux.conf)
 │   └── [other tools]/  # Other tool-specific configurations
 │
-├── scripts/            # Utility scripts (not specific to any OS) │
+├── scripts/            # Utility/Helper scripts (not used atm)
-├── shared/            # similar to common (TODO: need to better define each) │
+│
+├── etc/                # currently, my folder for text/functions used by installer │
-├── common/             # Common resources and scripts │
+├── tests/             # Dockerfile and scripts to test installation │
 ├── README.md           # Documentation explaining your dotfiles, setup, etc.
 │